jpi0309/Optimal-Bus-Route-Finder/README.md

 # Route Finder

 ## Overview
 This project aims to create a route-finding system for public transportation in Gdańsk.
-It utilizes a 2 km x 2 km grid overlaid on the city map, where each grid cell is uniquely identified.
-The system processes bus stop data, assigns trips to the grid, and optimizes route selection based on available data.
+To build the search engine, we use our own ideas, such as a grid onto which we map node positions linearly (significantly speeding up searches), a graph with nodes and edges designed to optimize memory usage, fast node lookup using a k-d tree, and a modified multi-source Dijkstra algorithm to find the shortest possible path in the graph.
+To create the search engine, we need access to GTFS data for the given city.

 The Jupyter Notebook guides users through:
 1. Generating a geospatial grid overlay on the Gdańsk map.
 2. Importing and processing public transportation data, including bus stops and schedules.
-3. Assigning trips to grid cells and visualizing the network.
+3. Creating and visualizing G_transit graph.
-4. Implementing a modified multi-source Dijkstra’s algorithm to determine the shortest routes\.
+4. Implementing a modified multi-source Dijkstra’s algorithm to determine the shortest routes.
-5. Exporting the computed shortest path as an interactive HTML map.
+5. Testing the finder on your own custom coordinates and timestamps.

 ## Features
 - Generates a grid-based map of Gdańsk.